 I have a number of different architectural design styles that I often use and would rather not have to set up my default settings every time I begin a new plan that will use one of these styles.
 How can I do this work once and save it for future use?

 A template plan is essentially a blank plan with default settings customized to meet a particular set of design needs.
 You may find it helpful to create more than one template, each set up to draw a particular architectural style.
 While using Traditional File Management or working in X16 and prior, It's a good idea to save all your templates in a particular location, such as a folder in Documents or in the Chief Architect Templates directory.
-If you're using Project Management in X17, templates are part of the "Plan and Layout Templates" section within the Project Browser, and no additional file management needs to take place.
+If you're using Project Management in X17 or Home Designer 2026, templates are part of the "Plan and Layout Templates" section within the Project Browser, and no additional file management needs to take place.

 If migrating forward to the current version of Chief Architect from an older version, please make sure to follow the instructions in the Migration Guide located in your Digital Locker.